soapko/alice-mcp-server/README.md

 ### Automatic Startup (MCP Integration)

-When used with an MCP-compatible environment, Alice now starts automatically - both the FastAPI backend and the MCP server components launch together.
+When used with an MCP-compatible environment, Alice starts automatically - both the FastAPI backend and the MCP server components launch together.
 This is handled by the `scripts/start-alice-servers.sh` wrapper script, which:

 - Activates the Python environment
 - Installs dependencies